A Gentle Introduction to Guitar Chord TheoryOct 25, 2020

 First of all, we can apply the same process as above, but this time with four notes stacked together resulting in THREE third intervals.
 The “space” (the third) can be qualified major or minor, hence creating all the variety found in 7th chords.

-We have WAY more combinations available than we had with the triads, so hang on to your hats because here are the four main seventh chords used in jazz guitar chord theory which constitute 90% of what’s on sheet music.
+We have WAY more combinations available compared to the triads. so hang on to your hats because here are the four main seventh chords used in jazz guitar chord theory which constitute 90% of what’s on sheet music.

 Intervals within: (all thirds) maj, min, maj